• Skip to primary navigation

 • Use corn tortillas.
 Traditional enchiladas use corn tortillas since they are sturdier and chewier than flour tortillas.
 You can use flour tortillas in this recipe as well, but the texture will be softer and not as firm.

-• How to serve: Serve enchiladas accompanied with jalapeño artichoke dip, black bean corn avocado salsa, avocado gazpacho, or apple gorgonzola salad.
+• How to serve: Serve enchiladas accompanied with salsa, gazpacho, or guacamole.

 • Freeze the remaining can of chipotle chiles.
 Add them to your favorite Tex-Mex recipes for a spicy and smoky flavor!